Benjamin-Owusu/benjamin-owusu.github.io/_posts/2024-08-01-post-ARIMA.md

 ---

 In this post, I predict the German inflation rate using Exponential Smoothing and simple ARIMA models.
 I begin by exploring the dataset, examining seasonal trends, and assessing model fit.
 I then detail the model selection process, comparing the performance and forecast accuracy of both methodologies.
 The analysis provides insights into short-term inflation dynamics, highlighting the strengths and limitations of each approach.
-Check the above link which leads directly to the notebook.
+Check the above link which leads directly to the notebook in my github repository.